 The PRSP Commission sets the conditions of PRS and responds to possible violations of those conditions.
 To determine the conditions of PRS, the PRSP Commission relies heavily on the work of the parole case analysts and their work in conjunction with Community Corrections staff.
-The role of the parole case analyst is to determine parole/PRS eligibility, to make appropriate requests for information that include research and consultation with Community Corrections and Prison staff, and to prepare written reports about the offender with recommendations to the Commissioners.
+The role of the parole case analyst is to determine parole/PRS eligibility, to make appropriate requests for information that include research and consultation with Community Corrections and Prison staff, and to prepare written reports about the offender with recommendations to the Commission.
 The case analyst presents an offender's case review plan to the PRSP Commissioners for a vote approving PRS conditions or recommending other actions on the plan.
+Due to the demands of the position, turnover is becoming an issue.

 While on PRS, offenders are supervised in the same general manner as those offenders on probation; however, the violation process and responses to such are very different.
 As mentioned previously, Community Corrections does not have the same delegated authority to respond to violations of PRS as it does to respond to violations of probation.
 However, the PRSP Commission reports that it has automated the process whereby PPOs request modifications of conditions so that response time is almost immediate.
 All potential violations of PRS where a warrant is issued and served must be heard by a hearing officer for the PRSP Commission.
 The PRSP Commission can respond to violations by continuing supervision, issuing a letter of reprimand, modifying the conditions of supervision, or revoking PRS.
-In general, the PRSP Commission responds to violations of conditions of PRS on a case-by-case basis; there are no written policies requiring a specific response for a reported violation.
+In general, the PRSP Commission responds to violations of conditions of PRS on a case-bycase basis; there are no written policies requiring a specific response for a reported violation.

-In 2018, DACJJ was selected to participate in the Learning Collaborative on Paroling Authorities as Key Partners in Achieving Governor's Criminal Justice Policy Goals, a collaboration between the National Governor's Association and the National Parole Resource Center with support from the Bureau of Justice Assistance.
+In 2018, DACJJ was selected to participate in the Learning Collaborative on Paroling Authorities as Key Partners in Achieving Governor's Criminal Justice Policy Goals, a collaboration between the National Governors Association and the National Parole Resource Center with support from the Bureau of Justice Assistance.
 The goal of the project was to generate recommendations that would encourage the use of EBP in the operations, processes, and policies of the PRSP Commission.
 Throughout the year, a group of stakeholders from DACJJ, the PRSP Commission, and the Office of the Governor studied the PRS and parole processes.
 On January 3, 2019, the group submitted three recommendations to the governor.
-First, that the PRSP Commission develop, validate, and implement a risk needs assessment tool tailored for their specific population.
-Toward the completion of such a tool, the PRSP Commission has received a grant from the Governor's Crime Commission and is currently seeking a consultant to assist in completing the tool.
+First, that the PRSP Commission develop, validate, and implement a risk/needs assessment tool tailored for their specific population.
 Second, allow the PRSP Commission to use community supervision credits (see G.S.
-15A-1368.2(d)) based on compliance with re-integrative conditions to incentivize offender's good behavior and enhance public safety.
+15A-1368.2(d)) based on compliance with re-integrative conditions to incentivize offenders' good behavior and enhance public safety.
 Finally, support the PRSP Commission's efforts to study and revise the criteria and process for admitting eligible offenders to the Mutual Agreement Parole Program (MAPP).
+In response to these recommendations, the PRSP Commission selected an RNA tool called START (Short-Term Assessment of Rise and Treatability) and started training Commission staff, prison administration, and re-entry PPOs in July with more intensive training in October 2019.
+The tool is currently being piloted on a limited number of randomly selected cases and on juveniles who are serving life with parole.
+The Commission has reconsidered the recommendation to use community supervision credits out of concern for public safety.
+Finally, while the Commission has not made any revisions to MAPP, the use of MAPP has increased with 170 offenders currently in the program.